gu-benites/auth-supabase-pkce-v1/docs/supabase-client-deep-dive.md

     *   Adding `'use server'` to files that don't export async functions (like Zod schema files).
     *   Forgetting `'use server'` in files containing Server Actions or Service files that should be server-only and use server-side utilities.
     *   Forgetting `'use server'` on `src/lib/supabase/server.ts` itself.
-4.  **Middleware Configuration:** Not understanding that the middleware is essential for keeping sessions alive on the server and for route protection.
+4.  **Middleware Configuration:** Not understanding that the middleware is essential for keeping sessions alive on the server and for route protection, and that it initializes its own Supabase client instance for direct request/response manipulation.
 5.  **`AuthSessionProvider` (`@/providers/auth-session-provider.tsx`):**
     *   This provider is responsible for initializing the client-side Supabase instance and listening to `onAuthStateChange`.
     *   It's crucial that the `supabaseClient` within this provider is instantiated correctly (e.g., using `useState(() => createClient())` from `@/lib/supabase/client`) to ensure a stable instance across renders.
 The `onAuthStateChange` listener provides the definitive updates for client-side session state.
     *   Components relying on client-side auth state (like those using the `useAuth` hook) depend on this provider working correctly.

 By understanding these distinctions and following the patterns in this project, developers can confidently work with Supabase authentication in a Next.js App Router environment.